jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

 Create a C wrapper function (e.g., `slicot_function_name`) that calls the corresponding SLICOT Fortran routine (`F77_FUNC(function_name, FUNCTION_NAME)`).

 ### Workspace
-The C wrapper must allocate and free workspace arrays (`iwork`, `dwork`, etc.) internally using `malloc`/`free`.
-Calculate sizes based on formulas in SLICOT documentation (see rep96-1.pdf, Sec 2.2.10).
+The C wrapper **must allocate and free workspace arrays** (`iwork`, `dwork`, etc.) internally using `malloc`/`free`.
+Calculate sizes based on formulas in SLICOT documentation (see `rep96-1.pdf`, Sec 2.2.10).
 For routines that support it (check SLICOT routine documentation), query the Fortran routine for optimal workspace size first (e.g., returned in `DWORK(1)`), then fall back to documented formulas if the query fails or is not supported. **Do not expect the caller to provide workspace.**

 ### Row-Major Handling
 The wrapper must accept a `row_major` flag.
 If `row_major` is true (1), the wrapper must:

-1. Allocate temporary column-major buffers (`_cm`) for input/output matrices passed by the C caller.
+1. Allocate temporary column-major buffers (`_cm`) for input/output matrices passed by the C caller
-2. Transpose row-major C input matrices into the temporary column-major buffers before calling Fortran.
+2. Transpose row-major C input matrices into the temporary column-major buffers before calling Fortran
-3. Pass the column-major buffers and corresponding Fortran-style leading dimensions (number of rows) to the Fortran routine.
+3. Pass the column-major buffers and corresponding Fortran-style leading dimensions (number of rows) to the Fortran routine
-4. If the Fortran routine modifies inputs or computes outputs, transpose results from column-major buffers back to the original C row-major arrays after the Fortran call (if `info == 0`).
+4. If the Fortran routine modifies inputs or computes outputs, transpose results from column-major buffers back to the original C row-major arrays after the Fortran call (if `info == 0`)

 ### Leading Dimensions (LD)
-- **Fortran (and Column-Major C)**: `LDA`, `LDB`, etc., always refer to the number of rows allocated for the matrix in memory.
+- **Fortran (and Column-Major C):** `LDA`, `LDB`, etc., always refer to the number of **rows** allocated for the matrix in memory
-- **Row-Major C**: `LDA`, `LDB`, etc., passed to the C wrapper refer to the number of columns allocated for the matrix in memory.
-The wrapper must calculate the required Fortran LDA (rows) internally.
+- **Row-Major C:** `LDA`, `LDB`, etc., passed to the C wrapper refer to the number of **columns** allocated for the matrix in memory.
+The wrapper must calculate the required Fortran LDA (rows) internally

 ### Parameter Validation and Zero Dimensions
-- Validate inputs rigorously in the C wrapper before calling Fortran.
+- Validate inputs rigorously in the C wrapper before calling Fortran
 - **Crucially**, for zero-dimension cases (e.g., `N=0`, `M=0`), the C wrapper's validation must align with the underlying SLICOT Fortran routine's behavior.
-Many SLICOT routines handle zero dimensions as valid inputs, often performing a quick exit with `INFO=0` (see rep96-1.pdf, Sec 2.3.10).
-The C wrapper should not erroneously flag such cases as errors if the Fortran routine would accept them.
+Many SLICOT routines handle zero dimensions as valid inputs, often performing a quick exit with `INFO=0` (see `rep96-1.pdf`, Sec 2.3.10).
+The C wrapper should not erroneously flag such cases as errors if the Fortran routine would accept them
 - Pay close attention to the SLICOT documentation for each routine to understand if `NULL` pointers are acceptable for arrays that become zero-sized (e.g., an L-by-N matrix where N=0).
-If `NULL` is passed, ensure corresponding Fortran leading dimensions are still set to valid values (e.g., 1) if the Fortran interface expects them, even if the pointer itself is `NULL`.
+If `NULL` is passed, ensure corresponding Fortran leading dimensions are still set to valid values (e.g., 1) if the Fortran interface expects them, even if the pointer itself is `NULL`

 ### Testing
-- Use GTest fixtures (`ColMajor`, `RowMajor`).
+- Use GTest fixtures (`ColMajor`, `RowMajor`)
-- For small datasets (e.g., ~10 samples), embed data directly in the test fixture.
+- For small datasets (e.g., ~10 samples), embed data directly in the test fixture
-- For larger datasets, create a CSV file in the `tests/data/` directory and use the `load_test_data_from_csv` utility.
+- For larger datasets, create a CSV file in the `tests/data/` directory and use the `load_test_data_from_csv` utility
 - **CSV Data Loading**: Use the correct function signature:
   ```cpp
   bool load_test_data_from_csv(